Blo-cK/SmartInteractionDesign/architecture/README.md

 * Collecting results from processing services (AI, detection, analysis, etc.)
 * Mapping metadata from the Input Layer
-* Publishing results to Kafka
+* Bundels Published results from Kafka
 * Enabling dashboards or downstream services to consume data

 Example metadata: